tanhenry1999/user-guides/zoom/index.md

 To update Zoom you need to make sure you're not in a Zoom Meeting.

-1.Click on the "Start" button and type in "Zoom" and click on "Start Zoom".
+1. Click on the "Start" button and type in "Zoom" and click on "Start Zoom".

 	![Zoom-79.png](./images/Zoom-79.png)